 The Circuit is essentially one big internal compartment, with a roll-top closure that buckles on both sides and cinches with a strap over the top.
 In my experience this system works well.
 It’s easy to use, can be cinched down to fit any size load, and there are no zippers to worry about getting stuck or wearing out.

 The top strap adjusts from short to quite long, creating an extra place to carry a bulky item on the outside.
 I often use this strap to carry a tarp or tent, especially when I have to pack it away wet.
 It’s also a great place for a foam sleeping pad.

 Pockets and Cords

-Stretchy back pocket: The exterior mesh pocket on the back holds a surprising amount!
-I keep my small weather-related items back there, like gloves, sun hat, midlayer, and waterproof pack cover.
+Stretchy back pocket: The exterior mesh pocket on the back holds a surprising amount.
+I keep a variety of small items back there: gloves, sun hat, collapsible water bottles, perhaps a light jacket, and waterproof pack cover.

 Rear shock cord: Good for holding a foam sleeping pad, folded ground cloth, or your socks while they dry in the sun.

-Side pockets: Many hikers put their water bottles here, but I have trouble getting them in and out (maybe I need to work on my shoulder flexibility?) and I prefer a hydration bladder anyway.
-Instead I use these for snacks and small items like sunscreen and hand sanitizer.
-One small gripe is that each pocket has a sizeable hole in the bottom, presumably for draining water(?), and small things can fall through if you don’t position them right.
+Side pockets: Many hikers put their water bottles here, but I have trouble getting them in and out while the pack is on my back.
+I’ve recently started solving this problem with the One Bottle Hydration drink tube.
+Prior to that discovery I used to carry water in a hydration bladder and use the side pockets for snacks.
+One small gripe is that each pocket has a hole in the bottom, presumably for draining water(?), and small items like protein bars can fall through if you don’t position them carefully.